intelligent-machine-learning/dlrover/docs/design/elastic-training-operator.md

 launch a new Pod with the `resource` in `resource_updation` to replace the Pod with the `resource_updation.name`.

-### EasyDL Automatically and Dynamically Configures Resources
+### DLRover Automatically and Dynamically Configures Resources

-At the submission of a job, `elastic-operator` only launches a Pod for `ElasticTrainer`. `ElasticTrainer` extracts features from the job and queries the startup resources from EasyDL `Brain`.
+At the submission of a job, `elastic-operator` only launches a Pod for `ElasticTrainer`. `ElasticTrainer` extracts features from the job and queries the startup resources from DLRover `Brain`.
 Then, `ElasticTrainer` generate and apply a `Scaler` with the startup resources. `elastic-operator` creates Pods according to the `Scaler` after watching a creation event of the `Scaler`.
 After workers and parameter servers starts, `ElasticTrainer`